 Shannon Geer: Well, I would have to start off by knowing the client's goal?

 Steve Rozenberg: What's the goal?
 What's the end goal?

 Shannon Geer: What's their goal?
 What's their strategy?
 What plans have they set in place?
 And if they haven't, then start working with them on those because each goal dictates a different strategy.

-Determine Where to Buy for Cash Flow
+Determine Where in Houston to Buy for Cash Flow

 Steve Rozenberg: Right.
-So let's just say for example, somebody says, "You know what?
-I want a basic cookie-cutter property, a three bedroom, two bath, basic cash flow."
+So let's just say, for example, somebody says, "You know what?
+I want a basic cookie-cutter property, a three-bedroom, two-bath, basic cash flow."

-Does Houston have those, and if they do, where are they in Houston?
+Does Houston have those, and, if they do, where are they in Houston?

 Shannon Geer: Of course we have them.
 We have them.
 You're going to want to look in the suburbs.
 You're going to want to look: